d-hong237/python/README.md

 Web Scraping example - Used BeautifulSoup to extract HTML code from ESPN and loaded top 25 teams stats into MySQL using pandas and pymysql.

+Send email example - Trigger email after script completes successfully or errors out.

-Python UDF for Redshift to calculate weighted standard deviation between the observation and frequency variables.
+Redshift Python UDF - Calculate weighted standard deviation between the observation and frequency variables.